zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "importRawECDHPrivateKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function importRawECDHPrivateKey(privateKey: Buffer): crypto.KeyObject;
+export function importRawECDHPrivateKey(privateKey: Uint8Array): crypto.KeyObject;

 // Warning: (ae-missing-release-tag) "importRawECDHPublicKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function importRawECDHPublicKey(publicKey: Buffer): crypto.KeyObject;
+export function importRawECDHPublicKey(publicKey: Uint8Array): crypto.KeyObject;

 // Warning: (ae-missing-release-tag) "indexDBsByNode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //